dylan-lom/PassMe/docs/docs/technical.md

 For PassMe, this translates into:

-> Master-Key = PBKDF2(SHA-512, Master Password, Account, 1000, 256)
+> Master-Key = PBKDF2(SHA-512, Master Password, Account, 100, 256)

 Which produces a 256 bit key, appropriate for use in the AES256 encryption process used to encrypt passwords.

-This master-key derivation process actually runs 100 times before the final key is determined (100,000 passes in total)
+This master-key derivation process actually runs 100 additional times before the final key is determined (10,000 passes in total)

 <h3 id="3.2">3.2 AES-256-CBC Password Encryption</h3>